cieloaloy/cse15l-lab-reports/lab1.md

 [Git](https://git-scm.com/download/win)

 Run the installer with default settings, then go back to VS Code and open the command palette using `Ctrl + Shift + P`.
-Search for "select default profile", select Git Bash, and then open a new terminal using `Ctrl + backtick`.
+Search for "select default profile", select Git Bash, and then open a new terminal using ``Ctrl + ` ``.
 The new terminal should be a bash terminal that looks similar to the following.

 ![bashscreen](https://user-images.githubusercontent.com/122492228/212781290-77c11689-9371-467c-ab3e-ebc3d7af6873.png)